nurbakyt-14/task/README.md

-I complete assignment 5 about RegEx
+I complete Practice6 about builtin functions and file handing